web3labs/ink-verifier-server/README.md

 - Signed upload of contract metadata
 - Access to the verified artifacts

-For a high-level explanation of the Ink!
-Verifier Server and how it integrates with the [Explorer UI](https://github.com/web3labs/epirus-substrate/tree/main/explorer-ui) and [Ink!
-Verifier Image](https://github.com/web3labs/ink-verifier-image), please check ou.t the [Ink!
+For a high-level explanation of the ink!
+Verifier Server and how it integrates with the [Explorer UI](https://github.com/web3labs/epirus-substrate/tree/main/explorer-ui) and [ink!
+Verifier Image](https://github.com/web3labs/ink-verifier-image), please check out the [ink!
 Verifier Explainer](./docs/INK_VERIFIER_EXPLAINER.md)

-For instructions on how to generate a verifiable source code package, please check out the [Ink!
-Verifier Image documentation](https://github.com/web3labs/ink-verifier-image/blob/main/README.md#package-generation).
+For instructions on how to generate a verifiable source code package, please check out the ink!
+Verifier Image [documentation](https://github.com/web3labs/ink-verifier-image/blob/main/README.md#package-generation).

 For instructions on how to carry out a full end-to-end test, please check out our [tutorial](./docs/TUTORIAL.md).